telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/cubedatasource-component/configuring-your-project-for-using-microsoft-analysis-services.md

 1. __Install the Microsoft ADOMD.NET client data provider__ : The __CubeDataSource__ component requires the __Microsoft ADOMD.NET__ client data provider to be installed on your machine.
 The present version of __Telerik Reporting__ is compiled against the __ADOMD.NET__ provider for __SQL Server 2008 R2__.

+	>caution You need to use __Microsoft.AnalysisServices.AdomdClient__ with version __12__ or lower.
+In _AdomdClient_ version _13.0_ the security configuration has changed and it cannot be used by our runtime.
+The reason is that the security policy changed and the assembly methods can no longer be accessed from assemblies that have _AllowPartiallyTrustedCallers_ set to _true_, like ours.

 1. __Add the required assembly references to your project:__ You need to add the following assembly references to your report class library:

    + __Microsoft.AnalysisServices.AdomdClient__ - this is the __ADOMD.NET__ client data provider assembly which is normally located in the following directory after installation: